MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 2. Open the CSV file with a plain text editor such as Notepad.
 Ensure your CSV file meets the following requirements so it can be successfully imported into Intune:

-- Device information in the CSV file where you capture hardware hashes should include: Serial number, Windows product ID, and Hardware hash.
-You can also include an optional group.
+- Device information in the CSV file should include: Serial number, Windows product ID, and Hardware hash.
+You should also include an optional group tag, as specified per guidance in the detailed documentation on Windows Autopilot and Auto-login of Teams Rooms.

-> [!IMPORTANT]
+> [!TIP]
-> Do not add Assigned user column in CSV file.
+> Do not add an Assigned user column in CSV file as it is unnecessary for deploying a Teams Rooms on Windows device like Surface Hub, and adding it with a blank entry will cause failure during import to Intune.

-### Manually register & enroll Surface Hub 2S devices migrated to Teams Rooms on Windows
+### Manually register & enroll Surface Hub 2S devices being migrated to Teams Rooms on Windows pllatform

+When planning the migration process for a Surface Hub 2S to transition from Windows 10 Team edition to the Microsoft Teams Rooms on Windows platform, it's advantageous to also set the stage for the device to autonomously complete its deployment post-migration, utilizing Windows Autopilot in conjunction with Teams Rooms Auto-Login.
+This approach is particularly beneficial for customers triggering migration remotely, as it facilitates a fully remote, end-to-end process spanning migration to the Teams Rooms on Windows experience to the subsequent deployment within your organization.

+> [!TIP]
+> For an optimal experience, it's recommended to configure Autopilot before starting the migration process.
+This preparation ensures Autopilot is primed and ready to facilitate deployment when migration is complete.

-1. It's recommended to extract the hardware hash and enroll the device in Autopilot **before you migrate** to the Teams Rooms on Windows experience.
+1. While the Surface Hub 2S device is still running Windows 10 Team edition (i.e. before you migrate to the Teams Rooms on Windows experience), extract the system’s hardware hash and manually enroll the device in Autopilot.
 To extract the hardware hash:

 - **Manually on Surface Hub 2S:** Select **Start** > **All apps** > **Settings** > **View as Admin** > enter admin credentials > **Update & Security** > **Logs** > **Collect logs**.